 In your spare time at the camp, you can relax under the shade of the nearby trees with a good book.
 Some volunteers simply like to watch a magnificent African sunset or sunrise from one of the view points from the fire place.
 Due to the absolute wildness of this reserve, volunteers are never to leave camp without a qualified member of staff.
 A staff member, with one volunteer, will make weekly trips to town to help re-stock the fridge and get hold of anything you've been craving since the last trip.

 Please note that the maximum length of stay on this Conservation project is 3 months, and it’s preferred that volunteers arrive on a Monday.
 The project also closes for 3 weeks over Christmas, from about the middle of December to early January.

-You can join the Conservation & Environment project in South Africa for two or three weeks if you don't have time to join us for four weeks or more.
-Although you will gain a valuable cultural insight and work within the nature reserve please be aware that you may not be able to make the same impact as someone volunteering for a longer period.
-All volunteers joining the Conservation project for two weeks should arrive on a Monday.
+You can join the Conservation & Environment project in South Africa for one, two or three weeks if you don't have time to join us for four weeks or more.
+This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
+Although you will gain a valuable cultural insight and work intensely on a variety of conservation activities please be aware that you may not be able to make the same impact as someone volunteering for a longer period.
+Volunteers joining the Conservation & Environment project for just one week should arrive at a weekend.